1. What is Caritas Anchor House?

 5. How long do residents stay with you?

 The average length of stay is approximately nine months, but is dependent upon need for rehabilitation and residents are not turned away if support is still required.
 Due to the housing crisis, it is becoming increasing difficult for our residents to find a home and therefore move out of Caritas Anchor House.

 6. Why do you have more male residents than female?

 When Anchor House was founded, it was a male environment for seafarers and today the majority of referrals for hostel accommodation are for men.
 This is because single homeless women have more options on referral if they have children, which gives them statutory rights to housing; or they might need to live in a non-male environment for a while.
 We have one floor out of five designated solely for women which accommodates 23 people.

 7. Do residents have a choice of activities?

-Our unique Aspirations Programme provides a range of activities that address the entire needs of a person, from basic education to healthy physical and emotional wellbeing.
+Our programme provides a range of activities that address the entire needs of a person, from basic education to healthy physical and emotional wellbeing.